 Our customers include original equipment manufacturers that build aircraft and helicopters, engine manufacturers, and airlines, as well as defense agencies and contractors.
 Our commitment is to help them develop and maintain safer, lighter, more reliable and more efficient aircraft and other platforms.

-UTC Aerospace Systems is part of UTC Propulsion & Aerospace Systems, which also includes jet engine manufacturer Pratt & Whitney.
-UTC Propulsion & Aerospace Systems and Sikorsky Aircraft comprise the aerospace portfolio of United Technologies (NYSE:UTX), a diversified company that provides a broad range of high-technology products and services to the global aerospace and building systems industries.
+UTC Aerospace Systems and jet engine manufacturer Pratt & Whitney comprise the aerospace portfolio of United Technologies (NYSE:UTX), a diversified company that provides a broad range of high-technology products and services to the global aerospace and building systems industries.

 UTC Aerospace Systems employs more than 40,000 people worldwide with approximate annual sales of $13 billion.